kosmisa/MLE_BLP/README.md

 I am sorry due to very little time i had to spend on this HW i got confused and was unable to resolve the problems i had with homework in time.

-First problem i was unable to overcome in time is env setup.
-Somehow i keep getting errors on commands i want to call for pandas on VSC eventhought i am setting venv. separately from global.
+First problem i was unable to overcome is env setup.
+Somehow i kept getting errors for global and local env. .
+Even thought i think i made local env to avoid conflict i was unable to to resolve errors that kept poping up.
+I will redo my MLE part and try to find extra sources to deal with it.

-Second problem is not spending enough time to work on problem, due to political nature in my country that is affecting both my work and university activities i found my self in situation that i have even less time to work on homework.
-I need to use iris data from sklearn but my template is focused on generating syntetic data and i failed to adapt that code to extract data
+Second problem is not spending enough time to work on problems, due to political nature in my country that is affecting both my work and university activities i found my self in situation that i have even less time to work on homework.
+I need to use iris data from sklearn but my template is focused on generating syntetic data and i failed to adapt that code to extract data.

+I understood the concepts in this part but due to many factors was unable to implement it right.
+I started from given template and kept deleting many times due to losing track what i change and what i did not.

 Project structure: